WojkalTech/WhatsAppLegacy/ImportantAboutWindows.md

 >
 >For those who still wish to test and debug the tunneling methods locally, the configuration steps performed during testing are documented below:<

-# WPL-Server (WhatsApp Web API)

-This project provides a step-by-step installation guide for deploying a local WhatsApp API server using `whatsapp-web.js`, `express`, and `puppeteer-core`.

----

 ## 🚀 Installation Guide for Curious (Tutorial)

 ### 1. Prerequisites & Environment Setup